ArchCast/vmw/README.md

 # vmw
 Codex of my VMware-related CLI utilities written in Python 2.

-A collection of quick utilities that allow users to generate reports associated with VMware virtual machines, ESXi hosts, datastores and changing its powered state.
+A collection of CLI utilities that allow users to generate reports associated with VMware virtual machines, ESXi hosts, datastores and changing its powered state.

 ## Utilities: